Music Scholarships are worth 5% of fees and are awarded on the basis of an audition.

 They will also be asked by the Director of Music to talk about their current musical activities.
 Applicants may, if they wish, perform on a second instrument or voice.
 As part of the audition process applicants will be expected to show that they already make an appropriate contribution to Music in their current school.
 (We do recognise that there may be more opportunities in some schools than others to make a contribution and we will take this into consideration).
 Auditions take place at the Senior School and an accompanist will be provided free of charge.
 Alternatively, applicants are welcome to arrange their own accompanist for the audition if they wish (at their own expense).

-Music award holders are expected to play a full role in the musical life of the Foundation and to be punctual and regular in their attendance at rehearsals and concerts.
+Music award holders are expected to play a full role in the very active musical life of the School and to be punctual and regular in their attendance at rehearsals and concerts.

-The musical life of the Foundation is very active and music award holders are expected to play a full role in supporting and developing this.
-Those who audition on an orchestral instrument will be expected to join the Symphony Orchestra (Which rehearses after school on Wednesdays); singers will join The Singers (a choir which rehearses after school on Tuesday), and pianists should be prepared to be involved in solo and ensemble performances as appropriate.
+Those who audition on an orchestral instrument will be expected to join the Symphony Orchestra (which rehearses after school on Wednesdays); singers will join The Singers (a choir which rehearses after school on Tuesday), and pianists should be prepared to be involved in solo and ensemble performances as appropriate.
 Other instrumentalists are equally welcome to apply and the role they could play as a potential music scholar will be discussed at the audition.
-Above all, music scholars should lead by example.
+Above all, Music Scholars should lead by example.